The Cosmological CPT Theorem: Discussion

-There are a number of other directions in which this work can be usefully extended.
-Our results lead fairly directly to a no-go theorem for certain specific cosmological correlators of bosonic fields \cite{Thavanesan:2024def} derived from the phase formula in this paper.
 An interesting direction which should certainly be explored is using a similar formalism to constrain spinors using discrete symmetries, which is yet to be done in the cosmology literature.
 To derive such constraints it will be necessary for us to use projective representations of the group $\mathbb{Z}_2 \times \mathbb{Z}_2$ with the appropriate double cover of the group for half-integer spin fields being the dihedral group $D_4$.
-Further work should also certainly be done on extending the analysis of the boundary wavefunction coefficients to the case of heavy fields in the principal series (discussed by \cite{Anous:2020nxu,Anninos:2023lin,Joung:2006gj,Sengor:2019mbz,Sengor:2021zlc,Sengor:2022hfx,Sengor:2022lyv,Sengor:2022kji,Sengor:2023buj,Dey:2024zjx}).
+Further work should also certainly be done on extending the analysis of the boundary wavefunction coefficients to the case of heavy fields in the principal series (discussed by~\cite{Anous:2020nxu,Anninos:2023lin,Joung:2006gj,Sengor:2019mbz,Sengor:2021zlc,Sengor:2022hfx,Sengor:2022lyv,Sengor:2022kji,Sengor:2023buj,Dey:2024zjx}).
 In this case, the two dimensions $\Delta = d/2 \pm i\nu$ correspond to equally-leading and oscillatory modes as $\eta \to 0^-$, leaving to subtle questions about the best way to define the boundary conditions at ${\cal I}^+$.
 Presumably, the same analytic continuation in $\eta$ which led to the phase rule, will now lead to an enhancement of one mode over the other by an amount exponential in $\nu$.